nextpack/nextpack/README.md

 **Where this comes from!** I found myself doing the same things _(Setup, Structure, Configuration, Basic Functionality)_ over and over, everytime I start developing an Open Source PHP package.
 And there where the idea of combining all those common things as a Framework came to my mind, and the `Nextpack` project was born.

-The Nextpack Framework strives to facilitates and boosts the development proccess of PHP Packages.
+The Nextpack Framework strives to facilitates and boosts the development process of PHP Packages.
 And it highly recommend producing framework agnostic packages (that can be used in any codebase).